Different Types of Fuses – Constriction, Working & Uses

 Resettable fuse is a device, which can be used as multiple times without replacing it.
 They open the circuit, when an over current event occurs and after some specific time they connect the circuit again.
 Polymeric positive temperature coefficient device (PPTC, commonly known as a resettable fuse, poly-switch or poly-fuse) is a passive electronic component used to protect against short current faults in electronic circuits.

-Application of such fuses is overcome where manually replacing of fuses is difficult or almost impossible, e.g. fuse in the nuclear system or in aerospace system.
+Application of resettable fuses is overcome where manually replacing of fuses is difficult or almost impossible, e.g. fuse in the nuclear system or in aerospace system.

 Uses and Applications of Fuses

-Electronic Fuses can be used in all types of electrical and electronic applications including:
+Different types of Electrical and Electronic Fuses can be used in all types of electrical and electronic systems and applications including:

 - Home distribution boards